* This product is temporarily unavailable *

 WHAT IS GenDECK™ | GenDECK™ is treated with ACQ (a waterborne, Alkaline Copper Quaternary preservative) an arsenic and chrome free alternative to using CCA treated timber.
 The AQC preservative system was developed to provide long-term protection of wood exposed in exterior applications and is particularly suited for use in many backyard and commercial projects such as decks, fences, furniture and landscaping.

-ACQ is a clear treatment for pine decking timber which acts as an eco-friendly alternative to other decking timbers which use chromium or arsenic.
-When you use GenDECK™ timber for your decking project, there will be no danger of any toxic treatments leaching out of the timber into the environment around you.
-This creates a pine timber that boasts similar advantages to hardwoods, bringing pine back into mainstream decking construction.
+When you use ACQ treated timber for your project, there will be minimal leaching of chemicals out of the timber into the environment around you.
+This creates a pine timber that has similar advantages to hardwoods, bringing pine back into mainstream construction.

-Need a little help?
+Building a Deck?
 Click here to download the latest How to Build a Deck guide or you can pick up a hard copy of this in your local Western ITM.